arzwa/Barriers/README.md

 ````

-With linkage, and variation in s
+With linkage, and variation in $s$

 ````julia
 L = 25